 Should you get rid of your TV or should he?
 First off, keep the better TV; duh!
 Also, there are other places you could still keep both TVs such as your bedroom, guest room, office, or playroom.

 If you don’t need to keep both TVs, why not have LoadUp pick up the unwanted TV to haul it to a TV and electronics recycling facility or donate it to a local charity?

 Want us to LoadUp your old TV?BOOK A PICKUP ❯

 Organize bathroom clutter

-One thing that is the hardest to deal with when you move in together is not having enough storage in the bathroom.
+One thing that is the hardest to deal with when you are deciding to move in together is not having enough storage in the bathroom.
 Get rid of anything you haven’t used in one year, especially toiletries and cosmetics.
 These items do expire!

-Want more bathroom organization tips 🤔 ?
+Want more bathroom moving in organization tips 🤔 ?
 Read our top ten best bathroom organization hacks!

 Which sofa is best for living room?

 When it comes down to it, choose the furniture that is not only the most comfortable but also fits into your new living room the best.